Roads in the region

 What is resealing?

+Most of our sealed roads are “spray sealed”.
+This is when a thin layer of sticky bitumen and stone is placed over the road pavement to protect it from water – the same way a coat of paint protects steel.
 Over many years the bitumen starts to get brittle and can crack.
 If this happens, and water gets into the pavement, we start to see potholes suddenly appearing.
 If the road pavement is still strong and smooth, we can avoid potholes by “re-sealing” with fresh bitumen and stone.
 This should keep the water out and give us another 10-15 years of smooth driving.
+Although most people prefer “smooth” asphalt roads, a spray seal cost about one quarter the price, so we will keep using spray seals on most of our roads so that we can stretch our rates dollars further.

 What is Tamworth Regional Council doing to fix the problem?